Magstic/freej2me-plus/README.md

 To ensure the accuracy of the code, I decided to keep only the translation files.
 Git is still a problem for me.

+Please download the Code from [upstream](https://github.com/TASEmulators/freej2me-plus) first, and then use the Chinese files of this branch to overwrite.

 Original authors :
 - David Richardson [Recompile@retropie]
 - Saket Dandawate  [Hex@retropie]